rwu-exelixis/python-graph-visualization/docs/source/index.rst

 The library wraps the `Neo4j Visualization JavaScript library (NVL) <https://neo4j.com/docs/nvl/current/>`_, and provides additional features for working with graph data in Python.
-Notably, there are convenience methods for importing data from `Pandas DataFrames <https://pandas.pydata.org/>`_, `Neo4j Graph Data Science <https://neo4j.com/docs/graph-data-science/current/>`_ and `Neo4j Database <https://neo4j.com/docs/python-manual/current/>`.
+Notably, there are convenience methods for importing data from `Pandas DataFrames <https://pandas.pydata.org/>`_, `Neo4j Graph Data Science <https://neo4j.com/docs/graph-data-science/current/>`_ and `Neo4j Database <https://neo4j.com/docs/python-manual/current/>`_.

-The source code is available on https://github.com/neo4j/python-graph-visualization[GitHub].
+The source code is available on `GitHub <https://github.com/neo4j/python-graph-visualization>`_.
-If you have a suggestion on how we can improve the library or want to report a problem, you can create a https://github.com/neo4j/python-graph-visualization/issues/new[new issue].
+If you have a suggestion on how we can improve the library or want to report a problem, you can create a `new issue <https://github.com/neo4j/python-graph-visualization/issues/new>`_.

 .. toctree::